Connecting Today’s Airmen & Guardians: Akima’s Leading Role in the Modernization and Sustainment of the U.S. Air Force Network

 In addition to the nine core services listed above, Akima delivers ancillary IT support services for:

-• Akima is helping the Air Force upgrade servers at major bases across the U.S. and create a single patching environment across legacy domains.
+Akima is helping the Air Force upgrade servers at major bases across the U.S. and create a single patching environment across legacy domains. - Capacity Planning

 Starting with a collection of 217 disparate, non-standardized, and often duplicative change process models, Akima’s experts helped the Air Force reduce that number to 49 universally relevant models with automated workflows for use across the entire Air Force enterprise reducing hundreds of labor hours needed to review, process, and approve enterprise change requests.
 These processes are followed by Air Force technicians daily to manage configurations of and changes to the AFNet.